 To manually add a host name, enter it into the Add Host: field at the bottom of the table.
 The host name will be enabled by default, but can be disabled by unchecking the Status check box.
 Host names should be disabled if other servers are supposed to accept mail for those hosts names.

-iTools can accept eMail for any domain name or host as long as the DNS is configured with the appropriate MX record.
-See section "Changing MX Records" on page 100 for details on MX records.
+The iTools server can accept email for any domain name or host as long as the DNS is configured with the appropriate MX record.
+See section "Changing MX Records" on page 38 for details on MX records.